Bully (video game): Plot

-Having united all the cliques under his rule and restored peace to Bullworth, Jimmy basks in his newfound glory and respect, unaware that Gary is plotting to overthrow him.
-Gary convinces the clique leaders to pressure Jimmy into vandalizing Bullworth's town hall.
-He also recruits the "Townies," a group of former Bullworth students who seek revenge against the school, to play a series of dangerous pranks on the cliques so that they would blame Jimmy's poor leadership and turn on him.
-After informing Crabblesnitch of Jimmy vandalizing the town hall, Gary earns his respect and is appointed head boy, while Jimmy is expelled.
+Having united all cliques under his rule, Jimmy basks in his newfound glory and respect, unaware that Gary is plotting to overthrow him.
+Gary convinces the clique leaders to pressure Jimmy into vandalizing Bullworth's town hall, and recruits the "Townies," a group of former Bullworth students seeking revenge against the school, to play a series of dangerous pranks on the cliques.
+The cliques, blaming Jimmy for the pranks, turn on him.
+Amid these events, Jimmy befriends Townies member Zoe Taylor (Molly Fox) and helps her exact revenge on Bullworth's predatory sports teacher Mr. Burton (Michael Boyle), who had Zoe expelled for accusing him of sexual harassment.
+Crabblesnitch is informed of Jimmy vandalizing the town hall by Gary, who is appointed head boy while Jimmy is expelled.

-Although Jimmy initially accepts his defeat, Petey encourages him to seek revenge on Gary.
-To convince the Townies to turn on him, Jimmy seeks the assistance of one of their members, Zoe Taylor (Molly Fox), who was expelled from Bullworth after accusing the school's predatory sports teacher and team coach, Mr. Burton (Michael Boyle), of sexual harassment.
-After helping Zoe exact revenge on Burton, Jimmy storms the Townies' hangout with her and Russell's help, and confronts their leader, Edgar Munsen (Jan Milewicz).
-After defeating Edgar, Jimmy explains to him how Gary manipulated and used both of them to his own ends, earning the Townies' respect.

-Meanwhile, Gary and his followers take Crabblesnitch hostage, sparking a full-blown war between the cliques.
-The Townies and Russell help Jimmy neutralize the clique leaders, allowing him to confront Gary in the main school building.
-Jimmy chases Gary to the rooftop, where they have a fight that ends with both of them falling off the roof and into Crabblesnitch's office.
-Once freed, Crabblesnitch expels Gary, fires Burton for predatory acts, appoints Petey as head boy, and reconciles with Jimmy by allowing him and Zoe to return to Bullworth.
-Outside, while his friends, teachers, and allies cheer on, he shares a kiss with Zoe.
+Although Jimmy initially accepts his defeat, Pete encourages him not to give up.
+With the aid of Zoe and Russell, Jimmy storms the Townies' hangout and confronts their leader, Edgar Munsen (Jan Milewicz), explaining to him how they were both manipulated by Gary.
+Having earned the Townies' respect, Jimmy returns to Bullworth, learning that Gary has sparked a full-blown war between the cliques.
+Aided by Russell and the Townies, Jimmy finds and defeats each clique leader to restore order, then confronts Gary, who has tied up Crabblesnitch as part of his plan to "take over" the school.
+Jimmy chases Gary to the rooftop, where they have a fight that culminates in both boys falling through a window and into Crabblesnitch's office.
+After Jimmy frees him, Crabblesnitch expels Gary, fires Burton for his predatory acts, appoints Pete as head boy, and reconciles with Jimmy by readmitting him and Zoe.
+Outside, while his friends and teachers cheer on, Jimmy shares a kiss with Zoe.

 Development

-Bully was developed using the RenderWare engine.Rockstar announced Bully in May 2005 for the PlayStation 2 and Xbox with an original expected release date of October 2005.
+Bully was developed using the RenderWare engine.
+Rockstar announced the game in May 2005 for the PlayStation 2 and Xbox, with an original expected release date of October 2005.

 When developing the characters, the team aimed at recreating the state of being a child, and making it enjoyable.
-Parallels were made between Jimmy and Catcher in the Ryes Holden Caulfield.
-Jimmy and Holden share a background of a difficult homelife and being thrown out of multiple private schools.
-Though the pompous school principal Dr. Crabblesnitch is originally introduced as the main antagonist, this role was later given to Gary Smith, a student who initially befriends Jimmy.
+Parallels were made between protagonist Jimmy Hopkins and Holden Caulfield from The Catcher in the Rye.
+Both characters share a background of a difficult home life and being thrown out of multiple schools.
+Though the pompous school principal Dr. Crabblesnitch was originally introduced as the main antagonist, this role was later given to Gary Smith, a student who initially befriends Jimmy.
 Gary is described as a sociopath.
 He admits that he is a narcissist, as he considers himself smarter and better than everyone, and wants to run the school.